 1 - TAKE ON A NEW PROJECT

-It may sound counter intuitive to take on more work but taking on a ‘new to you’ task or project at the office can re-energize how you feel about your company and your role there.
+Yes, it may sound counter-intuitive to take on more work but taking on a ‘new to you’ task or project at the office can re-energize how you feel about your company and your role there.

-It’ll give you something new to learn, increase your involvement at the workplace and give you more face time with supervisors.
+It’ll give you something new to learn, increase your involvement in the workplace and give you more face time with supervisors.

 Simple acts like taking the stairs instead of the elevator, entering the building a different way than you normally do or even just dialing your cell with your non-dominant hand requires your brain to process information differently than it’s used to.

-Not to get too scientific on you but this in turn helps create more dopamine, a key contributor to motivation and productivity.
+Not to get too scientific on you but in turn this helps to create more dopamine, a key contributor to motivation and productivity.

-I had a client who could never seem to get caught up on her inbox.
-She loathed it because no matter how many emails she got through, there would always be another batch of them the next day for her to handle.
+I had a client once who could never seem to get caught up on her inbox.
+She loathed it because no matter how many emails she got through, there’d always be another batch tomorrow for her to handle.

-Aside from hiring someone to manage her email for her, we figured out that if she could attach a positive feeling to checking and responding to her emails, tackling them gave her a much better sense of accomplishment.
+Aside from hiring someone to manage her email for her, we figured out that when she attached a positive feeling to checking and responding to her emails, tackling them gave her a much better sense of accomplishment.

 We all have those people at work that we always make lunch plans with and then they never happen.
 Or we mean to make plans with them but never get around to it.

-Scheduling and following through with that person is an easy way to switch up the pace of your day and maybe even meet someone interesting and fun.
+Scheduling and following through with lunch or even a coffee date with someone new is an easy way to switch up the pace of your day and maybe even meet someone interesting and fun.
 I mean, you have to eat anyways...

 For some of us, investing in ourselves is getting a degree or taking a class.
-For others it's starting or picking up an old hobby.
+For others it's starting or revisiting an old hobby.

-Or maybe it has nothing to do with work at all and it’s just spilling over of from somewhere else in your life.
-(Remember - there’s no such thing as work / life balance. - click here to read why it doesn't exist!)
+Or maybe it has nothing to do with work at all and it’s just spilling over from somewhere else in your life.